Puerto Rican Mofongo

 The portions were generous, and after a long morning of walking through the city hoping for a perfect shot, we were starving!

-What to Serve With Mofongo
+What to serve with Puerto Rican Mofongo

 Mofongo is great on it’s own – but really should be served with a soup, stew, or hearty sauce alongside to really add to the flavor.